-Domain Authority in SEO is a rank that measures how popular and trustworthy search engines see your website.
+Domain Authority in SEO is a number value, used by several keyword research tools, that measures how popular and trustworthy search engines see your website.
 It is calculated based on how websites link to each other on the world wide web.

 An SEO Executive optimizes websites to make them show up higher on search engines and gain more website visitors.
 They work on off-page and on-page SEO.

 An SEO Content Writer is someone who writes content for the purpose of having it show up on search engines and gain website visitors.
 They are generally knowledgeable in the are of both SEO and content marketing.

 The job of an SEO is to manage the optimization of websites to ensure they gain website traffic from search engines such as Google & Bing.

 How do I become an SEO specialist?